-Now we pass to our setting, where we work with the triangulated category $\Dperf(X) \cong \Db(X)$ instead of the abelian category~$\mathrm{Coh}(X)$.
-Recall that the defining diagram for the tensor-triangular Chow groups in this case is given as follows:
+In our setting, we work with the triangulated category $\Dperf(X) \cong \Db(X)$ instead of the abelian category~$\mathrm{Coh}(X)$.
+Recall that the defining diagram for the tensor triangular Chow groups in this case is given as follows:

 This diagram maps to a similar one involving the related abelian categories: